- Ø1/2" and Ø1" Beam Shutters

 Click to Enlarge

-The SH1(/M) optical beam shutter has a Ø1" aperture with a single blade that slides across the aperture.
-This shutter has a close activation of <10 ms when used with the SC10 Shutter Controller (sold separately below).
+The SH1(/M) Optical Beam Shutter has a single blade that slides across a Ø1" aperture.
+The typical shutter close time, defined as the time it takes for the shutter to go from 80% to 20% of the aperture area exposed, is 10 ms when used with the SC10 Shutter Controller (sold separately below).
 Please note that this optical shutter is not compatible with the KSC101 controller; it can be used with third-party controllers.
 See the Specs tab for specifications.

 Both sides of the aperture are internally SM1 (1.035"-40) threaded for compatibility with our SM1 Lens Tubes.
 The SH1(/M) has three 8-32 (M4) tapped holes for post mounting and 4-40 taps for use with our 30 mm Cage Components.